EEX Energy bourse delays Asian LNG contract as players focus on Brexit

-ESSEN, Germany/SINGAPORE, Feb 5 (Reuters) - European energy bourse EEG Group is delaying to the second quarter a major expansion into Asia involving the launch of a liquefied natural gas (LNG) contract that it had initially planned for this month, its Asia head said on Tuesday.
+ESSEN, Germany/SINGAPORE (Reuters) - European energy bourse EEX Group is delaying to the second quarter a major expansion into Asia involving the launch of a liquefied natural gas (LNG) contract that it had initially planned for this month, its Asia head said on Tuesday.

 Would-be participants active in European gas fear the effects of a disorderly Brexit and need to prepare for this scenario first, Egbert Laege, a member of EEX’s management board and chief executive of EEX Asia, told Reuters.